wlab2021/DSRNAFold/README.md

 ###  Step2: Retrieve the .npz data files corresponding to the training and test sets.

-You need to navigate to the RNAFold/code file path and execute the following command：
+You need to navigate to the RNAFold/code file path and execute the following command： Please note that due to the large size of the generated npz file, it is recommended that the host has at least 128GB of memory.

 ```python
 python get_encoding_data.py